shancarter/sublime-text-d3/README.md

 - fdi ⇥ An anonymous function with d and i vars.
 For use inside attr or style setters.
 - fn ⇥ An anonymous function

-- data ⇥ A data join
+- join ⇥ A data join
 - margin ⇥ Bostock's margin convention for charts.

 - scale ⇥